 Home of the Fiery Freelancer

-For my part, I will not seek your contact information for future mailing lists, beg for shares on social media or introduce annoying popups selling courses, templates and other items.
-I have another site to handle all that.
+For my part, I will not seek your contact information for future mailing lists, beg for shares on social media or introduce annoying popups selling courses and other items designed to extract money from fellow writers.
+I have another site to handle business activities.
 All I’m seeking is work with ethical rates (yes, I said it), intelligent discussion and readers.

 A sample of my credited portfolio is shown below.
 You can search by keyword or topic if necessary, given that there are more than 200 entries.
 Note that some older entries are unavailable as companies change or archive their sites.
 If you find one that’s no longer active, let me know and I’ll send you a screen capture from my internally managed portfolio.

 Mark Zuckerberg is still pushing for the creation of Libra, but it's obviously futile for him at this point.
 He knows we don't trust Facebook.

 In the span of just one minute, the downtime costs from the interruption of mission-critical applications can rise to $10,000.
 Think then about what an

 Moving legacy applications to the cloud can increase performance and enhance daily operations, but what do you need to know about the transition?

 But, where do you start?
 How do you identify potential security threats?